TerraMasterOfficial/app-pkg-tools/TOS 7 Application Development Guide/04_Package_Specification.md

 - `postinst` receives `$1 = "configure"` parameter, with `$2` being the old version number
 - Use `$2` to detect the old version and perform data migration
 - Never delete user data during the upgrade process; only modify configuration formats or migrate data structures
-- Users store data in the `/usr/local/<app_id>` directory, which is the application's dedicated data directory.
-The platform will not delete or overwrite user data in this directory during application upgrades or reinstallation
+- Users store persistent business data in the `/Volume*/<appid>/` shared folder, which is created by the application via `ter_share_add`.
+The platform will not delete or overwrite user data in this shared folder during application upgrades or reinstallation
+- Runtime data (caches, temporary files) is stored in `/Volume*/@apps/<appid>/data/` and can be safely regenerated
 - It is recommended not to store data in system common directories such as `/etc`, `/var`, `/usr/bin`, as these directories may be overwritten by system updates or application upgrades, leading to data loss

 ```bash